Horsham Blue Star Harriers 1925 – 2025

 The men’s club continued to succeed as one of the foremost clubs in Sussex.
 However, due to a lack of finances the club was forced to relinquish the club rooms and was homeless once more.

 As in 1914 the club ceased to operate during the 2nd World War.
 Many of its members joined the Armed Forces, unfortunately some never to return.
 Some felt the strain of 6 years of war, with some experiencing prisoner of war camps.
-However, in 1945 Lawrie Ratley and Bob Grosse reformed the club in the autumn of that year with an opening run at Horsham Cricket ground.
+However, in 1945 Laurie Ratley and Bob Grosse reformed the club in the autumn of that year with an opening run at Horsham Cricket ground.

 1946 -1980

-The Sussex Cross Country Championships were held in Horsham in early 1946 and with a team of only 6, all of whom had to score, the club won the coveted trophy of the silver winged Mercury.
+The Sussex Cross Country Championships were held in Horsham in early 1946 and with a team of only 6, all of whom had to score, the club won the coveted trophy of the silver winged Mercury Trophy.
 The club then won the coveted trophy from 1947 until 1954, for 9 years running.

 The years that followed from 1950 until the late 1960s saw six senior Cross Country Champions and three winners of the South of Thames Cross Country Championships.
-In the Southern Cross-Country Championships, the club finished 8th team and were awarded the Joe Turner Memorial Trophy, and in the same year were 15th in the English National Cross-Country Championships both very high honours for a small country club.
+In the Southern Cross-Country Championships, the club finished 8th team and were awarded the Joe Turner Memorial Trophy, and in the same year were 15th in the English National Cross-Country Championships both of which were very high honours for a small country club.

 1970s